tweqx/3301-hash-alarm/README.md

 *__Note :__ Installing unofficial extensions in Tor Browser is not recommended.
 Even though this add-on was designed with anonymity and security in mind, you should proceed with caution.*

+Chrome is partially supported : while URLs are hashed, content of pages isn't.
+Thus, the **Firefox version is recommended**.
+To install the add-on on chrome, unzip [the latest version](https://github.com/tweqx/3301-hash-alarm/archive/refs/heads/master.zip) in a new folder.
+Then, go to `chrome://extensions`, click "Load unpacked" and select the folder.

-For development purposes, the unpackaged extension should be loaded on [about:debugging](about:debugging).
+For development purposes, the unpacked extension should be loaded on [about:debugging](about:debugging).

 ## License
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)